lpdevs/long-haul/_posts/2017-02-09-build-static-library-cpp-ubuntu.md

   * result should be: Hello from static library

 Thanks for reading.
-If you have some questions, feel free to ask me.
+If you have some questions, feel free to ask me. <br/>LP Devs
-LP Devs